Rabindra Jayanti [25 se Baisakh 2026] Rabindranath Tagore Biography

 তবুও অনন্ত জাগে

 His mother died in 1875.
 Father Debendranath spent most of his life outside Calcutta during the long haul in the countryside.
-Rabindranath was the son of a wealthy family, yet his childhood was spent in the care of the servants.
+Rabindranath was the son of a wealthy family, yet he spent his childhood in the care of servants.
 Rabindranath would have been more comfortable walking around in the Jodhashanko house than in the garden environment of Bolpur and Panihati.

 Rabindranath’s initiation ceremony was held in 1873 at the age of eleven.
-After the ceremony, he went out with his father in the countryside for the first time.
+After the ceremony, he went out into the countryside with his father for the first time.
 At first, they came to Santiniketan.
-Then, after spending some time in Amritsar in Punjab, he visited the worship system of Sikhs.
+Then, after spending some time in Amritsar, Punjab, he visited the Sikh worship system.
 Ultimately, Devendranath goes to Punjab (currently in Himachal Pradesh, India).

-During this period in the Bakura bungalow, he learned Sanskrit grammar, English, and astronomy from his father and started taking regular general science and history lessons.
+During this period at the Bakura bungalow, he learned Sanskrit grammar, English, and astronomy from his father and started taking regular general science and history lessons.

 Read Pandal of Durga Puja in Kolkata